Jamie a 32-year-old mum had just given birth to her first baby 6 weeks prior.

 Nevine is trained to provide an individualised and progressive Pelvic Floor & Core Rehabilitation program, and in the prescription of pessaries for prolapse (fallen bladder, vagina or bowel).
 She is also trained in rectal balloon therapy to reduce bowel spasms, pain and improve constipation.

-IF you want to TAKE CONTROL OF YOUR BLADDER, BOWEL &/ PROLAPSE please ring and ask for Nevine Eskander
+If you want to TAKE CONTROL OF YOUR BLADDER, BOWEL &/ PROLAPSE please contact Langwarrin Sports Medicine Centre on 03 9789 1233 and ask for Nevine Eskander

 Written by Nevine Eskander